-An Even More Inner Teacher

-Until now we explained the two levels of rav: $rav \setminus rov$ (which is the external level of rav) and rav of $kol \land kelal \land kelayos$ (the inner level of rav).
+An Even More Inner Teacher Until now we explained the two levels of rav: rav\rov (which is the external level of rav) and rav of kol\kelal\kelayos (the inner level of rav).

 There is also a third level of rav, and it is the concept of how "Avraham learned Torah from himself."
 He learned Torah from his etzem, from his very self.
 This is a higher level than even the kidneys, which were the inner advisors of Avraham.